-In addition to providing access to fresh produce the SFMs have had a positive social impact.
+In addition to providing access to fresh produce, the SFMs have had a positive social impact.
 The site manager at Ocean View told us, “The social impact is also very important.
 The market gets some residents out of their apartments who don’t often come out.”

-Senior Farmers Markets bring food directly to housing complexes and eliminates the need for transportation which can be a barrier to food access for seniors.
+Senior Farmers Markets bring food directly to housing complexes and eliminate the need for transportation which can be a barrier to food access for seniors.
 These markets help ensure that vulnerable seniors have an adequate supply of fresh produce while providing participants with choices about which produce they would like to take home.

-And just maybe, when we judge the care of our most vulnerable neighbors, we’ll take a little satisfaction from the work we do with seniors to provide for access to healthy eating choices.
+And just maybe, when we judge the care of our most vulnerable neighbors, we’ll take a little satisfaction from the work we do with seniors to provide access to healthy eating choices.

 – By Kevin Drabinski, Chief Executive Officer